phalcon-orphanage/docs/ja/reference/tutorial-invo-3.rst

         }
     }

-The data found is bound to the form passing the model as first parameter.
+The data found is bound to the form by passing the model as first parameter.
 Thanks to this, the user can change any value and then sent it back to the database through to the "save" action:

 .. code-block:: php